holidayextras/react-time-select/README.md

 - __start__ - Time to start from when generating range, for example `start={1230}`.
 Default is {30} (00:30).
 - __end__ - Time to stop generating range.
 Default is {2359}.
 Will not be listed as an option if your "step" value overruns it.
 - __step__ - Number of minutes between each option.
 Default is {30}.
-- __locales__ - Locales ReactIntl should attempt to use for formatting.
+- __locale__ - Locales ReactIntl should attempt to use for formatting.
 Default is 'en-GB'

 ## Developing